AnaM2730/Midia_Social_WebSite/README.md

-# 📚 Sobre
+# 📚 About
- Arakau Social é um website, foi criada com o intuíto de ser uma "rede social" desenvolvida para "facilitar" o acesso e a comunicação dos usuários.
+  Arakau Social is a website, it was created with the intention of being a "social network" developed to "facilitate" users' access and communication.
 <hr>

-## Detalhes
+## Details
-Foi criado e desenvolvido apenas para aprofundamento de conhecimentos
+It was created and developed solely to deepen knowledge

- ## 💻Linguagens utilizadas
+  ## 💻Languages used
 - HTML <br>
 - CSS <br>
-- JS
+-JS

-## 👩‍💻Acesse o Site
+## 👩‍💻Access the Website
-Hospedado no netlify <br>
+Hosted on netlify <br>
 https://arakausocial.netlify.app